michalbukowski/aml-analysis/README.md

 docker run --user 0:0 --rm -it -p 8888:8888 -v ./:/app aml-app
 ```

 It will run a container in the interactive mode (`-it`).
 The container will be instantenously removed once it is no longer used (`-rm`).
 The 8888 port inside the container will be mapped to 8888 port in your system (`-p 8888:8888`).
-You may choose another port for your system, e.g. 8889 or higher by changig the first number.
+You may choose another external port, that is the port in your OS, e.g. 8889 or higher by changing the first number.
 The port 8888 will be used inside the container by Jypyter Lab server.
 Finally the current location (the main workflow directory) will be mapped to `/app` location inside the container.
-That will let you run the notebooks present in the main directory from inside the container.
+That will let you run the notebooks present in the main workflow directory from inside the container.

 The container will automatically run Jupyter Lab application on port 8888.
 You need to simply copy the address returned by Jupyter that, except the token value, will look like this: